Cornell Faculty, Staff, and Students

 Angela Douglas, Entomology, is using CAC's Red Cloud and a consultant with expertise in metabolic modeling to develop a pipeline for deducing the mechanisms of symbiosis between insects and their microbial symbionts using transcriptomic data.

 Julio Giordano, Animal Science, is collaborating with CAC on a computerized model of a dairy farm that calculates and compares the economic value of dairy reproductive programs so that farmers can make informed decisions.

-Jena Hickey, former Natural Resources researcher now with the USGS, modeled Hudson River estuary climate and connectivity on Red Cloud.
+Jena Hickey, former Natural Resources researcher, modeled Hudson River estuary climate and connectivity on Red Cloud.
 A ready-to-use Windows virtual machine image was built by CAC consultants.

-Denina Hospodsky, Biological and Environmental Engineering Angenent Lab, analyzes high throughput DNA sequencing data with Red Cloud in order to make microbial diversity assessments and assign phylogeny.
+Denina Hospodsky, former Biological and Environmental Engineering Angenent Lab member, analyzed high throughput DNA sequencing data with Red Cloud in order to make microbial diversity assessments and assign phylogeny.